This study presents the writer's personal opinion and interpretation.

 Jesus told the thief being crucified with Him "Truly, I say to you, today you will be with me in Paradise" (Luke 23:43).

 Something dramatically changed when Jesus ascended back to The Father.
 He moved Paradise and all the soul therein to Heaven.
-"When he ascended up on high, he led a host of captives, [the souls of the righteous being held captive in Paradise (rd)] and gave gifts to men" (Ephesians 4:8).
+"When he ascended up on high, he led a host of captives, and gave gifts to men" (Ephesians 4:8).

-Matthew 16:18 - Jesus promised "I will build my church [not a building, temple or sanctuary but a body of people made righteous by Christ's blood (rd)] and the gates of Hades [some Bibles have mistranslated adois as Hell (rd)], will not prevail against it."
+Jesus promised "I will build my (Christ's) church and the gates of Hades will not prevail against it."
+(Matthew 16:18)

 2 Corinthians 5:6-8 - "Therefore we are always confident and know that as long as we are at home in the body we are away from the Lord.
 We live by faith, not by sight.
 We are confident, I say, and would prefer to be away from the body and at home with the Lord."